DeepanshuProgrammer/GeeksforGeeks/README.md

 In, that there is a section named "Problem of the Day", where you can get a new question daily at 12:00 A.M.
 You have to solve the problem and by completing and

 compiling it, you gain a "Geek Bit".
 You can exchange this "Geek Bit" into various gifts, swags as well as learning opportunities.
-You can exchange it in T-Shirts, Bags, Different Vouchers, Courses, Off-Passes etc.
+You can exchange it in T-Shirts, Bags, Different Vouchers, Courses, Off-Passes etc. There are many more swags into it.

 Compolete Fast